Izzo2le/Memorygame/README.md

 My memory game is currently just in its first stages, some features I would like to of added to increase the sites usability include:
 Adding in different levels e.g easy, medium, hard; with this I could have changed the timing on how long the cards are turned over for so it works for different attention spans.

+Testing

+I have tested my website using dev tools.
+I also asked family members to test my website on their devices this was a mix of IOS and Android.
+(ANY ISSUES FOUND?)

+Functionality test

+I made sure to test my website as I was going along, any errors which showed up, I would check over the code to correct and get it up and running again.

+Implementation

+This is to ensure the user understands the point of my page and how the game is meant to work.

+Test

+I will be testing my website aswell as family and friends, this will be carried out by playing the game multiple times, double clicking, fast clicking on the cards so as I can detect any problems.